 “The clearest message that we get from this 75-year study is this: Good relationships keep us happier and healthier.”

->

-> Specifically, the study showed that having someone you can rely upon helps your nervous systems relax, helps your brain stay healthy and reduces emotional pain.
+Specifically, the study showed that having someone you can rely upon helps your nervous systems relax, helps your brain stay healthy, and reduces emotional pain.

->

-> “It’s not just the number of friends you have, and it’s not whether or not you’re in a committed relationship,” says Waldinger.
+“It’s not just the number of friends you have, and it’s not whether or not you’re in a committed relationship,” says Waldinger.
 “It’s the quality of your close relationships that matters.”

->

-> It doesn’t matter whether you have a huge group friends, or if you’re in the perfect romantic relationship, it’s the quality of the relationships that counts – how much depth and honesty exists within them; the extent to which you can relax and be seen for who you truly are.
+It doesn’t matter whether you have a huge group of friends, or if you’re in the perfect romantic relationship, it’s the quality of the relationships that counts – how much depth and honesty exists within them; the extent to which you can relax and be seen for who you truly are.

->

-> This a very good reminder to prioritize authentic connection with others.
+This a very good reminder to prioritize authentic connection with others.
 Because the data is clear that, in the end, you could all have the money you’ve ever wanted, but without loving relationships, you won’t be happy.

 For a deeper dive into the significance of this study and what it truly means, check out this video below.